Will A Breast Reduction Relieve Back Pain?

 Most people have experienced some form of back pain at some point in their life, perhaps due to muscle strain, overuse, or trauma, and understand just how debilitating it can be.
 Chronic or even temporary back pain can make everyday tasks uncomfortable – if not impossible – and lead to a host of other physical and mental symptoms, including depression.
 For women who suffer from daily aches and pains associated with their overly large breasts, the problem can be particularly frustrating and cause a variety of additional issues.
 Fortunately, cosmetic surgery offers a solution.
 Breast reduction surgery, also called reduction mammoplasty, is a highly effective option for reducing the volume, weight, and size of a woman’s breasts to relieve discomfort and enhance her life overall.

-The caring team of board-certified plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery fully understands the difficulties that women with overly large or heavy breasts face and are proud to offer breast reduction in Northern Virginia to help patients finally get relief from their symptoms and achieve their cosmetic goals.
+The caring team of plastic surgeons at Austin-Weston, The Center for Cosmetic Surgery fully understands the difficulties that women with overly large or heavy breasts face and are proud to offer breast reduction in Northern Virginia to help patients finally get relief from their symptoms and achieve their cosmetic goals.

 How do I know if I need a breast reduction?

 While back pain is certainly a major issue for many women with significantly large breasts, there are a number of additional physical and mental symptoms that can also signal that it may be time for breast reduction surgery.
 Some of the most common signs you need a breast reduction include:

 - Back pain

 - Neck pain

 - Poor posture

 - Numbness or tingling in the arms and hands